tomastoews/askingdev/README.md

 - Documentation: https://rancher.com/docs/k3s/latest/en/

 ## Gettings started
-If you would like to contribute to the askingdev project, thank you ver much!
+If you would like to contribute to the askingdev project, thank you very much!

-Personally, I use GNU/Linux.
+I use GNU/Linux.
 And therefore all scripts in this project are Bash scripts.
 If you use Windows, you can install Git Bash to be able to run Bash scripts:
 - https://git-scm.com/downloads

-First of all, the one and only software you need to install is Docker.
+First of all, the only software you need to install is Docker.
 - Download: https://hub.docker.com/editions/community/docker-ce-desktop-windows/
 - A tutorial: https://docs.docker.com/docker-for-windows/install/

 You don't know what Docker is?
 No problem!
 Here are good tutorials to get you started:
 - https://docker-curriculum.com/
 - https://docs.docker.com/get-started/

+[ This README file is not finished yet. ]